lukaemon/seed/wip/zhangMultimodalChainofThoughtReasoning2023/README.md

 Could these all be replaced by doing few-shot with `Flamingo`, and `instruction prompt tuning` to make it zero shot?

 That said, `gated cross attention` in `Flamingo` is designed as well.
 Modality fusion is open question.
 The beauty of this paper is simple and easy engineering to get multimodal QA working better.
+Amazed that 3 new matrices and 2 line equation about gated fusion could make such a big difference.

 ### Multimodal vector space
 - `DETR` is the major effort to get mutual information of image and text. `h_vis` will go through non-linearity in fusion and decoding phase plus all param finetuning would definitely adopt.